 Study Shows Texans Support Changing How The State Punishes Drug Crimes

 A new poll released this week shows Texans strongly support reforming how the state punishes non-violent drug offenses.
-The Texas Public Policy Foundation’s Center for Effective Justice polled over 1,000 people about how Texas currently punishes non-violent drug offenders with prison time vs. drug rehab and probation.
+The ’s Center for Effective Justice polled over 1,000 people about how Texas currently punishes non-violent drug offenders with prison time vs. drug rehab and probation.

 Marc Levin, the director for the Center for Effective Justice, said their study shows 84 percent of Texans support sending this group of people to drug rehab vs. prison, and one of the biggest groups wanting to reform Texas’ drug law, is a faction of the Texas Republican Party.